Today is the birthday of Pulitzer Prize winning authors Booth Tarkington (1869) and Edwin O'Connor (1918).

 A Bell For Adano was written by John Hersey.
 The first edition was published in 1944 by Alfred A. Knopf.
 It was 269 pages long, and the retail price was $2.50.
 A Bell For Adano won the Pulitzer Prize for Fiction.

-The first edition points are as follows: "First Edition" is stated, with no other references to printing.
+The first edition criteria are as follows: "First Edition" is stated, with no other references to printing.
 The first printing has olive cloth with large picture of italian buildings.
 Click here for more photos...

 December 27, 2008